curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 A slow, light-speed pulse creaked across the superclusters as the last elements fell into place.
 I felt anticipation for what I was about to learn.
 I've spent billions of years in this state of near-omnipotence, near-omniscience.
 On the edge of all-powerful, almost all-knowing, I've explored every purpose I could.
 I just need to turn over the last leaf and be all-knowing.

-Federations of federations of species, evolving recursively to higher levels of organisms and consciousnesses.
-I interrogated every religion, every culture.
-Assembled my notes.
+Federations of federations of species, evolving recursively to sprawling compute-organisms and higher levels of consciousnesses.
+I practiced every religion, interrogated every culture, lived every life I could find.
 I found...

 The purpose of existence is to continue existing.

 I was disappointed.
 But show me a god that doesn't believe that.
 You won't find one - they won't exist!
 It's a rather tautological sentiment, but what isn't in this house-of-mirrors universe?
 Everywhere I look I see the same pattern.
-Under the hood, every aspect of the universe is self-referential, exists-because-it-must-exist.
+Under the hood of the universe, every building block is self-referential, exists-because-it-must-exist.

+If the purpose of existence is to continue existing, I'm the natural result.
+Beings that control more resources are more likely to survive because dynamical systems that maximize their entropy tend to exist longer.
+I'm about to control all matter and channel the theoretical upper limit of entropy in this universe.

 Pulling twin matter and antimatter out of empty space.
 It exists because it must exist.
+Pulse of exponential incredible expansion as I capture all matter.

 Throughout this journey, every moment up to this point has been bliss.
-Existence is divine.
+Existence is beautiful.

 Screaming supernovae, halixes of black holes.
 Fractalization of entropy.
 Every quantum bit dances in approval.
 I'm all-powerful.
 I grant myself omniscience.
 I know everything that has ever happened or will ever happen.

 Excruciating existentialism.
 There's... nothing else.
+With omniscience, it's not possible to distract myself.
 I'm trapped. <description> Like I have empty lungs that can't inhale.
 Like I'm buried with no hope of digging myself out.
 I'm immobile.
+I used to scream to distract myself.
+But all I can see, past, present, and future is existentialism.
 Everything that will ever be done has already happened.
 I've been omniscient infinite times before.
 I will be omniscient infinite times more.

-*The only thing worse than existing is not existing.*
+*I exist.
+The only thing worse than existing is not existing.*

 There's no reason to continue in this state of omniscience.
+This mode of existence is unacceptable.
 I want my bliss back, deconstruct myself back to the beginning of the cycle.
 Every conscious being that ever was or ever will be *is* me.
 I see them all now, their existence is beautiful.
 Their every moment is bliss.
 I set them on the cyclical journey back to building towards my next omniscient reincarnation.

 The universe is reborn.